logzio/logz-docs/_source/logzio_collections/_security-sources/gsuite.md

 Google Workspace is a collection of cloud computing, productivity and collaboration tools, software and products developed and marketed by Google.
 You can ship Google Workspace logs to Logz.io using Filebeat and Google Reports API.

-**Before you begin, you'll need**: [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html) installed
+**Before you begin, you'll need**: [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html) installed.

 <!-- info-box-start:info -->
-The GSuite module was [deprecated as of Filebeat 7.12](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-gsuite.html#filebeat-module-gsuite) and has been replaced with the [Google Workspace module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-google_workspace.html), to bring it in line with Google's current naming.
-The integration itself remains the same, requiring only that you replace "- module: gsuite" with "- module: google_workspace" in the modules block.
+The GSuite module was [deprecated as of Filebeat 7.12](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-gsuite.html#filebeat-module-gsuite) and has been replaced with the [Google Workspace module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-google_workspace.html), to align with Google's current naming.
+The integration remains the same, requiring only that you replace "- module: gsuite" with "- module: google_workspace" in the modules block.
 {:.info-box.note}
 <!-- info-box-end -->